c3bottles/c3bottles/doc/DEVELOPMENT.md

 before committing your changes.
 If black or isort finds anything to change on your code, the CI build will fail.

+isort, black, flake8 and pytest are added as a git pre-commit hook using husky as well.

 JavaScript tests will be automatically run in the normal build process during `yarn build:js`.